 To reduce the number of students dropping out of school, schools and colleges are looking for ways to attract more students and keep the ones they have.
 This may involve offering multiple learning paths that involve both formal and non-formal education modes.

-As part of the NEP, Grade 3, 5, and 8 students will be able to attend open learning and open schools for free.
+As part of the NEP 2020, Students in grades 3, 5, and 8 will be able to attend open learning and open schools for free.
 The equivalent secondary school grade levels, 10 and 12, will also be available to all students without any tuition fees.
 The NEP also introduces vocational courses in the school curriculum to help increase students’ employability by exposing them to new skills and techniques.

 2. New Curriculum for Early Childhood Care and Education

 The New Education Policy (NEP) of India introduced a new curriculum for Early Childhood Care and Education (ECCE).
-The policy emphasizes the importance of providing high-quality ECCE to children aged 3 to 6 years, as it lays the foundation for their overall development and learning.
+The policy emphasizes the importance of providing high-quality ECCE to children aged 3–6 years, as it lays the foundation for their overall development and learning.

 The new ECCE curriculum focuses on providing children with a holistic, play-based learning experience that promotes physical, social, emotional, and cognitive development.
 It includes activities such as storytelling, singing, art and craft, games, sports, and outdoor and nature-based activities.
-The curriculum also promotes using the mother tongue or regional language as the medium of instruction, as research has shown that children learn better in their native language.
+Research has shown that children learn better in their native language, so the curriculum also encourages teaching in the mother tongue or the local language.

 The new ECCE curriculum also aims to improve the quality of ECCE centers in the country by setting standards for infrastructure, teacher qualifications, and the ratio of children to teachers.
 It also emphasizes the importance of involving parents and communities in the education of young children.

-The new education policy 2020 has brought about many changes in school education.
+The new education policy 2020 has proposed in numerous changes in school education.
 Some of the major changes are listed below:

-- The new policy has abolished the rigid 10+2 structure of schooling and introduced a new 5+3+3+4 structure.
+- The new policy has eliminated the rigid 10+2 structure of education and replaced it with a new 5+3+3+4 structure.

 - The new policy emphasizes the holistic development of students; hence, the curriculum has been redesigned accordingly.